safranck/Kanopi/README.md

 ### Enhance
 1. Add some JavaScript filters to to the Events archive page that lets you filter events by the following criteria:
+  _We realize this can easily be done with a plugin such as FacetWP but we want to see you skills.
   * Start date (sort by closest date)
   * Taxonomy terms